anaclumos/extracranial/Brain/Projects/Better Obsidian.md

 Some things that I currently don't like about [[Obsidian]]:

-- Aliases should have consistency with normal links.
+- Aliases should have consistency with standard links.
   - `Personal Knowledge Management` and `PKM` should act the same.
-  - Not in some weird format like `PKM|Personal Knowledge Management`.
+  - Not in some weird format like `PKM|Personal Knowledge Management.`
 - Advanced Templating
   - run functions like `getRandomHex()` when creating new posts
 - Exclude URLs in unlinked mentions